|

-side of the rear wheel.
-The wheel itself is valanced with a sheet of
+rear wheel is valanced with a removable piece of sheet metal.
+The valance obviously

-serves as a shield to deflect stones and dirt in general from reaching the
+serves as a shield to deflect stones and excessive dirt in general from reaching the

 filter.
 This filter is described in 1936 spare parts list

-(contract C8753) with Norton numbers.
+(contract C8753) with Norton type part numbers.
 The Cleaner was

 "He was riding East to